 Several studies have shown that nearly 40% of people suffer from fear of flying, with around 6.5% of the American population displaying extreme symptoms which is known as Aviaphobia.

 It’s been shown statistically that you are 80 times more likely to die of a car accident, but that doesn’t seem to extinguish the fear.
 It’s never been safer to fly than it is right now.
-But that’s easy to say, harder to believe.

 At the end of the day, it’s not natural for us to fly in closed containers high up in the sky.
 You are activating a medley of hardwired phobias including heights, confined spaces and lack of control.

-With a car you always know you can stop and pull over on the hard shoulder.
-On a plane, that’s it, until the destination is reached.
+With a car you always know you can stop, and pull over on the hard shoulder.
+On a plane, you are in it, until the destination is reached.
 So it’s not surprising that many of us have developed a fear of flying.